Contrasting Oasis Midstream Partners (OMP) & Its Competitors

 Profitability

-This table compares Oasis Midstream Partners and its competitors’ net margins, return on equity and return on assets.
+This table compares Oasis Midstream Partners and its rivals’ net margins, return on equity and return on assets.

 |Net Margins